Our Five Top Tips For Buying a Wedding Ring…2020 update

 For those who are not used to wearing a ring, titanium is a great option.
-It’s a very lightweight metal and therefore doesn’t feel cumbersome when worn.
+It’s a very lightweight and durable metal and therefore doesn’t feel cumbersome when worn.
 Titanium rings can incorporate precious metals and can be very contemporary in design.
 Generally speaking they are a very affordable option.
 Due to the strength of Titanium it does however have a down side that it cannot be adjusted easily.
-So if in the future your finger size changes then you may have to buy a new ring.
+So if in the future your finger size changes more than one or two sizes then you may have to buy a new ring.

 Tip 3: Timescale

-We would suggest that you start to look for wedding rings at least 2-3 months before the wedding.
-Most wedding rings are made to order and if you are having a bespoke ring made to your own specification, then these can take up to 6-8 weeks to manufacture once the final design has been decided upon.
+We would suggest that you start to look for wedding rings around 2-3 months before the wedding.
+Most of our classic wedding rings are made to order and take around 3-4 weeks to manufacture.
+If you are having a bespoke ring made to your own specification, then these can take around 4-8 weeks to manufacture once the final design has been decided upon.

-When you collect your wedding ring be sure to try it for size to ensure a comfortable and secure fit.
-You may also decide to have your engagement ring cleaned and polished a week or two before the wedding so that the two rings look spectacular on your wedding day.
+When you collect your wedding ring be sure to try it for size to ensure a comfortable and secure fit. it is also a good idea to have your engagement ring cleaned and polished a week or so before the wedding so that the two rings look spectacular on your wedding day.

 Tip 4: Lifestyle Suitability

 If you suffer with allergies then platinum, palladium and titanium are all well worth considering.
 These are hypoallergenic metals and are less likely to cause irritation than other metals.
-In addition, 18ct yellow gold and high palladium white gold are potential options to choose.
+In addition, 18ct yellow gold and high palladium white gold are potential options to choose from.

 Tip 5: Choosing the perfect wedding ring to suit your engagement ring